Blake Shelton, Scott Disick and other stars celebrate Easter and Passover 2022: Holiday photos

 The 52-year-old “Hollaback Girl” singer couldn’t stop laughing in the footage before replying in the comments section: “Thank you.”

-Stephanie reposted the same clip on her page, calling the village singer “Easter blackie” instead of the more traditional Easter bunny.
+Stephanie posted the same clip on her page, calling the village singer “Easter blackie” instead of the more traditional Easter bunny.

 Easter — the celebration of the resurrection of Jesus — fell on the same dates as the Jewish holiday of Passover this year.
 Passover, celebrated in memory of the liberation of the Jews from Egyptian slavery, began with sunset on Friday, April 15.